 Taking tea with a mindful attitude is the art of slowing down and enjoying doing nothing.
 Enjoying the taste, the aroma and the solace that tea brings.
 Listening to all the things you can’t hear.

 Cynthia came in quietly and set a cup of tea before him.
 He kissed her hand, inexpressibly grateful, and she went back into the kitchen.
 When we view the little things with thanksgiving, even they become big things.”Jan Karon

 Take the time to make each encounter special and give yourself the chance to be pampered even when alone and there is no one to make tea for, then do it for yourself – you deserve it.
 Remember we can still share tea with loved ones when we on facetime, zoom or skype or simply chatting on the phone.

 Tea is the next most popular beverage after water across the world.
 From the vast array of herbal tisanes and floral teas, to American iced teas, to piping hot tea of Japan and China.
 The strong sweet tea of Ireland or the spiced milk driven chai, or bubble tea in Asia.
 All tea is good for the soul.

 Tea is the body as music is to the soulEarlene Grey

 The softer photos above were taken just now as I took a break from writing and made hot, light scones ( if I say so myself), accompanied by piping hot tea served on a white lace cloth and tray.
-The Queen Anne Cup, Saucer and Plate is a delicate Shelley 1920’s Black and White set.
-This was probably the best cup of tea we have shared in the last 3 months.
-This is due mostly to using such beautiful fine china cups and appreciating the ability to be inside on a cold, rainy day.
-I am able to make tea whenever I want.
-Tea does taste better in vintage fine china cups for sure.
+The Cup, Saucer and Plate is a delicate Shelley 1920’s Black and White set.
+This was probably the best cup of tea we have shared in the last three months due mostly to using such delicate china cups and appreciating the ability to be inside on a cold, rainy day.
+I can make tea whenever I want.
+Tea does taste better in vintage, bone china cups, for sure.

 Title quote by Arthur Gray from The Little Tea Book